 |Year:||Second Year at SCU|

 Cech previously spent five seasons as an assistant coach for the Santa Clara men's tennis team.
 After receiving a degree in International Business from Fresno State in 2008, Cech went on to get his MBA at Santa Clara University.
-While Cech worked toward his degree and coached, the Bronco men's tennis team achieved a ranking of No. 29 and competed in the NCAA Division 1 Championships for the first time in program history as part of the 2011-12 season.
+While Cech worked toward his degree and coached, the Bronco men's tennis team achieved a program-record ITA ranking of No. 29 and competed in the NCAA Division I championships for the first time in program history as part of the 2011-12 season.

 Cech played professional tennis on the ITF/ATP circuit, achieving a ranking in both singles and doubles.
 He also works with advanced junior players at Eagle Fustar Tennis Academy.